 | Mobile | Strong, well-reviewed | Available, less praised |

-JSM’s free tier (3 agents) is a real entry point for small teams.
+JSM’s free tier for up to 3 agents is a real entry point for small teams.
 Freshservice offers a 14-day full-feature trial.

 Setup and Administration